NazeefAhmad/hms.java/README.md

-# Hotel Management System
+# 🏨 Hotel Nazara Management System

 ## Overview

 The **Hotel Nazara Management System** is a console-based application designed to manage room bookings for a fictional hotel named "Hotel Nazara."
-This project leverages Object-Oriented Programming (OOP) principles to provide a modular, maintainable, and scalable solution.
+This project leverages **Object-Oriented Programming (OOP)** principles to provide a modular, maintainable, and scalable solution.
 The system allows users to book different types of rooms, generate receipts, and view terms and conditions.
 It includes error handling to ensure robustness and user-friendly interaction.

-## Features
+## ✨ Features

 - **Room Booking**: Users can book Deluxe, Premium, or Luxury rooms.
 - **Receipt Generation**: Detailed receipts are generated for bookings.